dshvimer/s3-backup/README.md

 ```
 If the repo was cloned into another location the path to ```backup.bash``` should be changed to reflect that

 Files will be backed up to S3 at midnight every night.
-An email is sent
+An email is sent with the log file contents